-- 1. Applicants must be in good academic standing at their home university with a minimum cumulative GPA of 2.00.
-Applicants who have been admitted to a university for a future semester and who wish to take classes at QU before enrolling at that university are required to provide a copy of their admission letter in lieu of an official university transcript.
-In all cases, the home university must be accredited by an international accrediting association or by the Ministry of Higher Education or equivalent in that country. - Must submit all appropriate application requirements to the Admissions Department by the admission deadline.
+1. Have earned a minimum cumulative GPA of 2.00.

+2. Applicants who have been admitted to a university for a future semester and who wish to take classes at QU before enrolling at that university are required to provide a copy of their admission letter in lieu of an official university transcript.

+In all cases, the home university must be accredited by an
-All visiting applicants are required to submit the following documents to the Admissions Department:

-- · Complete Admissions Application and Signature page. - Official and certified university transcript. - · Health Certificate. - Photocopy of the applicant's Qatar ID card.
-(Non-Qatari applicants must also submit a copy of their passport) - Two passport sized photographs. - Application Fees: QR 200

-Undergraduate visiting applicants must satisfy all QU undergraduate visiting admission requirements for the semester of intended admission and must submit all appropriate application materials and supporting documents to the Admissions Department by the admission deadline.
-Although visiting students are not considered degree-seeking students at Qatar University, visiting students are held to the same academic and Student Code of Conduct standards as all other Qatar University degree-seeking students.
+- international accrediting association or by the Ministry of Higher Education or equivalent in that country.
+The student must submit all appropriate application requirements to the Admission Department by the admission deadline. - All visiting applicants are required to submit the following documents to the Admissions Department: - Submit the online Admissions Application and application fee. - Official and certified university transcript or letter of admission to their home university if not yet enrolled.
+Health Certificate. - Photocopy of the applicant's Qatar ID card (Non-Qatari applicants must also submit a copy of their passport) Two (2) recent identical passport size photographs with white background. - Undergraduate visiting applicants must satisfy all QU undergraduate visiting admission requirements for the semester of intended admission and must submit all appropriate application materials and supporting documents to the Admissions Department by the admission deadline. - Although visiting students are not considered degreeseeking students at Qatar University, visiting students are held to the same academic and Student Code of Conduct standards as all other Qatar University degree-seeking students.
 All QU coursework taken by a visiting student remains on the academic record.
-If a visiting student is dismissed from Qatar University, this dismissal is permanent and the student is not eligible to return to Qatar University at any point in the future.

-Visiting students may apply for transfer admission to Qatar University.
-To be considered for transfer admission to Qatar University, applicants must satisfy the following requirements:

-- Have completed a minimum of 24 credit hours of undergraduate coursework with a minimum cumulative GPA of 2.50 from a university accredited by an international accrediting association or by the Ministry of Higher Education or equivalent in that country. - Have completed a minimum of 24 credit hours of undergraduate coursework in residence at Qatar University with a minimum cumulative GPA of 2.00. - 3.
-Met Qatar University's English and Mathematics competency requirements as required by the College. - 4.
-Satisfy all QU undergraduate transfer admission requirements for the semester of intended admission and must submit all appropriate application materials and supporting documents to the Admissions Department by the admission deadline.

-Visiting students, who are granted transfer admission to Qatar University and who satisfy the following guidelines, may be eligible for transfer credit consideration towards a QU degree:
+If a visiting student is dismissed from Qatar University, this dismissal is permanent and the student is not eligible to return to Qatar University at any point in the future. - Visiting students may apply for transfer admission to Qatar University.
+To be considered for transfer admission to Qatar University, applicants must satisfy the following requirements: - 1.
+Have completed a minimum of 24 credit hours of undergraduate coursework with a minimum cumulative GPA of 2.50 from a university accredited by an - international accrediting association or by the Ministry of Higher Education or equivalent in that country. - 2.
+Have completed a minimum of 24 credit hours of undergraduate coursework in residence at Qatar University with a minimum cumulative GPA of 2.00. - Met Qatar University's English and Mathematics competency requirements as required by the College.
+Satisfy all QU undergraduate transfer admission requirements for the semester of intended admission and must submit all appropriate application materials and supporting documents to the Admissions Department by the admission deadline. - Visiting students, who are granted transfer admission to Qatar University and who satisfy the following guidelines, may be eligible for transfer credit consideration towards a QU degree:

-- A maximum of 36 undergraduate credit hours earned at Qatar University in courses passed with a grade of "D" or higher may be applied. - In addition to applying their QU credit, visiting students granted transfer admission to QU may also seek to transfer undergraduate course credit from prior universities to their Qatar University degree.
+1. A maximum of 36 undergraduate credit hours earned at Qatar University in courses passed with a grade of "D" or higher may be applied.

+2. In addition to applying their QU credit, visiting students granted transfer admission to QU may also seek to transfer undergraduate course credit from prior universities to their Qatar University degree.
 All transfer of credit regulations apply.